-All most every place in Tokyo, you need to obtain shooting permission or permits to film.
-Application form must be written in Japanese language and signed by responsible person or his/her representative.
-Since we are not able to apply for shooting permits on behalf of you, we recommend to hiring a local location (production) company or a freelance location coordinator who go through all the necessary application procedures on behalf of you.
+In almost all places in Tokyo, you will need to obtain shooting permission or permits in order to film.
+The application forms must be written in Japanese and signed by the person in charge or his/her representative.
+Since we are not able to apply for shooting permits on your behalf, we recommend hiring a local location (production) company or a freelance location coordinator who will go through all the necessary application procedures on your behalf.

 About Our Support Service

-Our support service is open to feature film and TV drama.
+Our support service is open to feature films and TV dramas.

-When you apply for our support services, you will be expected to meet the all conditions as follows:
+When you apply for our support services, you will be expected to meet the all conditions below:

 - To observe the Japanese laws and regulations.